ml-frederick/school-projects/README.md

 # Welcome to 'school-projects'!
-This is a an archive of coding projects I completed while in college.
+This is an archive of coding projects I completed while in college.

 ## Guide
 In each project sub-folder: